 Debt Payoff Calculator

-Compare avalanche vs snowball, see your debt-free date, and test how much an extra $100/month changes the plan.
+Compare avalanche vs snowball, see your debt-free date, set a target payoff month, and turn the plan into a monthly debt-free sprint.

 Your debts